 What is the Every Student Succeeds Act and how does school stability affect children in foster care?

-Students in foster care face significant educational barriers, with only 50 percent graduating high school by age 18.1 Of those who graduate, only a small percentage attend and graduate from college.1 These troubling outcomes are largely due to the multiple school placements many experience while in foster care.
-It is estimated that up to 75 percent of youth change schools when they enter care and over one-third of high-school-age youth in foster care have changed schools five or more times.
+Students in foster care often face educational barriers.
+Although there are many gaps in data collection, studies estimate between 42-63% of youth in foster care complete high school by the age of 18, which is generally fewer than their peers who are not in foster care.1 Of those who graduate, only a small percentage attend and graduate from college.1 These troubling outcomes are due in part to the multiple school placements many experience while in foster care.2 It is estimated that up to 75 percent of youth change schools when they enter care and over one-third of high-school-age youth in foster care have changed schools five or more times.1

-School continuity is important for child welfare agencies because it affects more than just academics.
-For many children in foster care, school is the one predictable and safe place in their lives, and feeling connected to caring adults and peers can serve as a counterweight to the negative effects of being separated from family and the trauma and chaos caused by a new home placement.
-Child welfare leaders can take steps to address school stability because all children in foster care have a right to a quality education and the resources they need to reach their full potential in life.
+School continuity should be prioritized by child welfare agencies because it affects more than just academics.
+For many children in foster care, school is the one predictable and safe place in their lives, and feeling connected to caring adults and peers at school can serve as a counterweight to the negative effects of being separated from family and the trauma and chaos caused by a new home placement.
+Child welfare leaders should take steps to address school stability because all children in foster care have a right to a quality education and the resources they need to reach their full potential in life.

 What is ESSA and why is it important?

 ESSA shines a spotlight on the unique educational needs of children in foster care.
-For the first time, there are federal education protections for children in foster care, and many of the new ESSA foster care protections reinforce and complement those in the Fostering Connections to Success and Increasing Adoption Act.
+For the first time, there are federal education protections for children in foster care, and many of the ESSA foster care protections reinforce and complement those in other federal laws such as the Fostering Connections to Success and Increasing Adoption Act.
 Both laws emphasize the shared responsibility of educational and child welfare agencies to promote the well-being of children in foster care.
 These educational stability protections were required to be in place by December 16, 2016.

 Every student succeeds act (ESSA) requirements